paleolimbot/2021-10-27_dfo-gh-actions/README.md

 - Render a website: [action](https://github.com/ArgoCanada/blog/blob/master/.github/workflows/render-distill.yaml), [output](https://github.com/ArgoCanada/blog/runs/3976496975?check_suite_focus=true#step:6:1)
 - Run a script on a scheduled basis: [action](https://github.com/paleolimbot/bsrto/blob/master/.github/workflows/build-stable.yaml#L8-L9)

 GitHub Actions are YAML files that live in the ".github/workflows" directory of a GitHub repository.
-To practice, [make a fork of this repository](https://github.com/paleolimbot/2021-10-27_dfo-gh-actions/fork) and then open up the ".github/workflows/hello-world-action.yml" file.
+To practice, [make a fork of this repository](https://github.com/paleolimbot/2021-10-27_dfo-gh-actions/fork) and then open up the ".github/workflows/hello-world-action.yaml" file.
 The file looks like this:

 ```yaml

 ```

+I'll describe the steps from the bottom up.

+- The action produces a pdf document (demo.pdf) from an RMarkdown file (demo.Rmd).
+This pdf output is made availabe by the "upload artifact" step as a clickable link in the build log.
+- The document is rendered using `rmarkdown::render()`.
+- Before the document is rendered, the actions needs to install R, install the ability to produce PDF output, and install R packages it needs.

+## Your turn 1

+Since you've just forked the repository, the action hasn't run for you yet.
+Update the author name in the document from "Dewey Dunnington" to your own name.
+You can do this by clicking the "edit" link at the top (no need to clone into your local computer if you don't want to!).

+Click "commit changes" at the bottom and wait for your action to complete.

+When the action has completed, open the "demo.pdf" artifact to view your results!

 ## Resources